"They’re always amazing, unless you’re playing a German!" - Michael Smith jokes about the Munich crowd but is concerned about his body

 While the result was convincing on paper, Smith admitted his current condition is still affecting his performances, although he reassured fans there are no injury concerns.

 “Injury-wise, all good,” he said.
-“My health with illness at the minute—not so good.
+“My health is, with illness at the moment, not so good.
 I’ve been ill for the last week, no energy whatsoever, and I think you just saw that on stage.

 “But injury-wise, everything’s going good.
 It’s just about getting over this little illness, and then everything else feels good.
 Feet feel fine, wrist, shoulder—everything’s good.”